-Game Time: The Oilers take on the Caps on Mon, December 5, 2022, at 8:30 PM EST. There are three possible ways to stream the game depending on your TV market
+Game Time: The Oilers take on the Golden Knights on Sat, March 25, 2023, at 10:00 PM EDT.
+There are three possible ways to stream the game depending on your TV market

 If you live in the Oilers TV market: The game is on Sportsnet (Canada), which you can stream through the following:

 If you live in the Golden Knights TV market: The game is on AT&T SportsNet Rocky Mountain, which you can stream through the following:

 - DIRECTV STREAM Choice Plan - Try a (5-day Free Trial).

 - fuboTV - provides 1-week free trial when signing up, and you can cancel at any time.

 Watch from all other US TV markets: If you live outside both teams regions, you can stream the game live on ESPN+.
 ESPN+ streams every game this season as long as the game isn't airing on a national or regional sports network in your market.
 You can (sign up online) and watch nearly every out-of-market game.

 |Saturday, Mar.
 25 @ 10:00 PM||vs. Vegas Golden Knights||Sportsnet (Canada)||ESPN+|

 |Monday, Mar.
 27 @ 10:00 PM||at Arizona Coyotes||Sportsnet (Canada)||ESPN+|

 |Tuesday, Mar.
 28 @ 10:00 PM||at Vegas Golden Knights||Sportsnet (Canada)||ESPN+/Hulu|